-As its name would suggest, Love And War is often about love, so expect quite a few of these.
-Part One:
+As its name would suggest, Love and War is often about love, so expect quite a few of these.

 - Though Ryan is a little embarrassed by her demonstrativeness, it's hard not to sympathize with Sheila Eramond's pride at the fine young man her son has become.